-Despite coming out at a time when a lot of their fans were no longer sure of the allegiance of the members of the group, 'Sold Out' was a testament to the commercial success of their debut album and packed some power singles like One And Only and Only You.
+'Sold Out' was a testament to the commercial success of their debut album and packed some power singles like One And Only and Only You.

-However around the same time the album was released in 2003, what began as baseless rumours soon started to gain weight.
+Just after the album was released in 2003, what began as baseless rumours soon started to gain weight.

-Time like they say reveals all things as 2face Idibia, the MVP of the group soon penned a solo deal with Kennis Music, the biggest music label in the land at the time, and before their fans could come to terms with the situation, there was already a printed promo CD copy with the inscription; ''Kennis Music proudly presents 2face Idibia'' in circulation.
+Time, like they say, reveals all things as 2face Idibia, the MVP of the group soon penned a solo deal with Kennis Music, the biggest music label in the land at the time, and before their fans could come to terms with the situation, there was already a printed promo CD copy with the inscription; ''Kennis Music proudly presents 2face Idibia'' in circulation.

 ALSO READ: Here are the 10 best videos of 2018 (so far)

 In 2007, news filtered in that the boys were coming together for one final album, brokered by the infamous Alaba music distributor Tochukwu Okoye, popularly known as TJoe, owner of TJoe Records.

 Alaba market at the time was an electronics market, that capitalised on a failed system by creating a system where they bought original music or sourced mixes from popular local DJs and were re-duplicating for sale.

 It was a period where cassette decks, CD players and recordable media were the only source of promoting the music and armed with the right network, Alaba became the nationwide distributors of Nigerian music with TJoe playing a lead role.

 It was his vision that saw the coming together of three talented acts who started out as a group but have since plied the individual route in the last four years and have grown wiser, more confident, each fully finding his artistic direction and sound.